What people actually experience

 Foods that can make it worse

-Some foods naturally contain higher sulphur levels.
-When digestion slows, they can increase sulphur-type smelly breath.
+Some foods naturally contain higher sulphur levels:

 - eggs